 For example, our co-founder Matt runs a blog about homebrewing and creates detailed guides linking to relevant products that his audience finds useful.

-Product reviews account for over 20% of our affiliate commissions at Listen Money Matters.
+Product reviews account for over 20% of our affiliate commissions on our personal finance site, Listen Money Matters.

 - Getting started (with tools)